Economics of NFTs: The Value of Creator Royalties: Benchmark: When are Royalties Not Needed?

-To understand Example~\ref{eqn:2pointvalue}, consider the possible ranges for $p_0$ given in Table~\ref{tab:nono}.
-If $p_0 \leq v_L$, the probability of trade is 1 and the optimal $p_0=v_L$, which leads to expected revenues of $v_L \cdot 1$.
-If $p_0 > v_H$, the probability of trade is 0 and there are no revenues to be made.
-And if $p_0$ is between $[v_L, v_H]$, the probability of trade is 1/2.
-In the latter case, the optimal $p_0=v_H$ and expected revenues are $v_H \cdot 1/2$.
+with the inequality being strict whenever $V$ is non-degenerate---that is, when it is not deterministic and has non-zero variance (see Appendix~\ref{app:6pages-nondegen} for the formal definition).

-We formalize the main takeaway in the following corollary: \begin{corollary}[Absence of speculator] In the absence of a speculator, and without the possibility of royalties, the creator's optimal revenues are given by $\max_{p_0} p_0 \Pr[V\geq p_0]$ and Markov's inequality \eqref{eq:markov} implies she cannot fully extract expected end-buyer willingness-to-pay, $\E[V]$. \end{corollary}
+Taken together, these arguments imply the following corollary: \begin{corollary}[Speculator Absent] In the absence of a speculator, and without the possibility of royalties, the creator's optimal revenues are given by $\max_{p_0} p_0 \Pr[V\geq p_0]$, and Markov's inequality \eqref{eq:markov} implies she cannot fully extract expected end-buyer willingness-to-pay, $\E[V]$. \end{corollary}